XPMUser/XPMUser.github.io/README.md

 - 1.18.0 | All Hallow's Eve!

   This version is really neat because it has the first Pumpkinfest!
 This means Halloween decorations are all around the map, and there's a Pumpkinfest shop, with all-kinds of exclusive, creepy items and gear you can buy with your gold!
 Other than that it's pretty much just like 1.17.0.
+This version became the first version to be released to the public.
+2014-2015's Firefly Forest didn't make it to the public release.

 - 1.18.2 | 1.18.0!